 the rules to apply to the development of any ECoS Mandated User Testing Document.

 2.5 This ECoS SVTAD shall be modified by the DCC in accordance with any direction to do so made by the Secretary of State.
 The DCC shall consult with Parties concerning any proposed modification to those documents in accordance with any direction to do so made by the Secretary of State.

+2.6 The ECoS Testing Approach Document shall be modified by the DCC in accordance with any direction to do so made by the Secretary of State.
+Any such modifications shall be submitted by the DCC to the TAG for agreement in accordance with the provisions of Clause 3.3, and the provisions of Clause 3.4 shall apply (again) to the revised version of the document.

-2.6 This ECoS SVTAD may be modified by the DCC following consultation with Parties and other relevant persons, the TAG, the Authority, and the Secretary of State, provided that:
+2.7 This ECoS SVTAD may be modified by the DCC following consultation with Parties and other relevant persons, the TAG, the Authority, and the Secretary of State, provided that:

 prior to making any such modification, the DCC must present to the Secretary of State a summary of the consultation responses received and an explanation of how the DCC has taken them into account; and